 1) Comparison Shop

 Let’s say you have Type 2 diabetes.
-One carrier may offer you coverage at $30 a month because they see in your application that your condition is well-managed.
-Another carrier may offer you $80 a month because they see Type 2 as too big of a risk to ensure at a low rate, even if it is well-managed.
+One company may offer you coverage at $30 a month because they see in your application that your condition is well-managed.
+Another company may offer you $80 a month because they see Type 2 as too big of a risk to ensure at a low rate, even if it is well-managed.

-2) Consider Term Insurance
+2) Consider Term Life Insurance

-Permanent life insurance policies have a cash value component that can be quite beneficial for many consumers, but the cash value aspects bring higher premium payments.
-According to the Society of Actuaries, premiums for permanent insurance can be 5 to 10 times higher than the same amount of level term life insurance.
+Permanent life insurance policies last your entire life and have a cash value component that can be quite beneficial for many consumers, but these features also bring higher premium payments.
+Premiums for permanent insurance can be 5 to 10 times higher than the same amount of level term life insurance.